 - be prepared to supply a deposit (but don’t carry large amounts of cash and always get a receipt) and be sure you view the property before handing over any money.

 Print off and take with you our ‘Staying safe renting a private property : 10 Top Tips‘.

-What to look for when viewing places you are interested in
+What to look for when going to a viewing

 During the viewing, check that: